 As my first ultra distance race, how did I find it, and would I recommend it to someone in similar situation?

-(Note – the course changes every year, so some factors might change in following years.)
+(Note - the course changes every year, so some things might change in following years.)

 Firstly, unequivocally it was an amazing, staggeringly beautiful course and the parcours (obligatory bits of the course) were genius – they took us on roads we might not have found or chosen by ourselves but they were stunning, awe inspiring, challenging and felt like they were possibly some of the best routes in the Pyrenees.
 And other than most of the border towns (which were hell holes, but well placed to remind us how privileged we were to be riding on the other roads the rest of the time) there were very few unpleasant roads or drivers.

 So massive thank you to the organisers, Lost Dot, for finding and sharing these gems with us (and whilst the parcours will change in future years, I doubt their passion for finding the best bits of roads will).

 Secondly it was bloody hard.
 But that added to the reward, you really earned your views and memories.

 As well as the constant ups and downs (around 5000m of climbing/ descending a day), there were some more technically demanding bits.
 On day 1, one of the obligatory gravel sections was cancelled because it was too unrideable, I was disappointed at the time, but hearing from people who did it, I’m think I’m relieved!
 That day still had a long gravel downhill which I absolutely loved and put a massive grin on my face.
 It wasn’t too technical but it was a good reminder that I wasn’t here for a road race.